antoniagolab/Gas-power-plant-in-Westeros/README.md

 ## Overview

-This project is was conducted within a the lecture _Open Source Enegy Modelling_at TU Wien.
+This project is was conducted within a the lecture "Open Source Enegy Modelling"at TU Wien.
 It was developed in a jupyter notebook using MESSAGEix.